Surprising Benefits of Cardio Exercises for Heart Health

 SHARE

-This site may contain product affiliate links.
-We may receive a commission if you make a purchase after clicking on one of these links at no additional cost to you, Click here for more details.
+This website may contain affiliate links.
+We may earn a commission if you click on a link and make a purchase at no additional cost to you.
+Please read our disclosure here for more information.

 Aerobic exercises, also known as cardio exercises, are essential for improving cardiovascular conditioning.
 According to the American Heart Association, adults should perform at least 30 minutes of cardiovascular exercise 5 to 7 days weekly to keep their hearts healthy.
 Including warm-up, cool-down, and stretching exercises in your aerobic workout routine is crucial.